-The Personalized Healthcare Initiative at Cleveland Clinic defines personalized healthcare as tailoring medical management and patient care to the individual characteristics of each patient, by incorporating the genetic & genomic make-up of an individual, personal and family medical history, environment, health-related behaviors, culture and values into a compete health picture that can be used to customize care to that particular individual.
+The Personalized Healthcare Initiative at Cleveland Clinic defines personalized healthcare as tailoring medical management and patient care to the individual characteristics of each patient, by incorporating the genetic & genomic make-up of an individual, personal and family medical history, environment, health-related behaviors, culture and values, and patient preferences into a compete health picture that can be used to customize care to the individual.

 What are the benefits to this approach to care?

-Personalization of healthcare has the ability to allow healthcare professionals to go beyond the “one size fits all” model of medicine and make the most effective clinical decisions for each patient.
-This allows for the precise delivery of individualized healthcare.
+Personalization of healthcare allows medical professionals to go beyond the “one size fits all” model of medicine and make the most effective clinical decisions for each patient based on their makeup rather than the population.

-What role does genetics and genomics play in personalizing patient care?
+What role do genetics and genomics play in personalizing patient care?

-A patient’s genetic makeup can help clinicians understand the risk for disease – and in some cases, even determine – how a person may respond to certain medications.
-A patient’s family health history, along with a genetic/genomic profile and environmental factors can indicate increased risk to certain diseases before they begin, allowing the healthcare provider and the patient to create a plan for prevention and surveillance.
+A patient’s genetic makeup can help clinicians understand their risk for disease – and in some cases, even determine how a person may respond to certain medications.
+Family health history, along with a genetic/genomic profile and environmental factors can indicate increased risk for certain diseases, allowing the healthcare provider and the patient to create a plan for prevention and/or surveillance.

-The word derives from the words pharmacology and genomics.
-Pharmacogenomics is the study of a how a person’s genetic make-up affects the body’s response to drugs.
+The word derives from the words pharmacology and genetics.
+Pharmacogenetics is the study of a how a person’s genetic make-up affects the body’s response to drugs.

 There are a variety of factors that can influence a person’s response to drug treatments.
 For example, environment, diet, age, and lifestyle can play a role in a person’s responsiveness to certain therapies.
-The goal of pharmacogenomics is to create personalized drugs or dosing guidelines with greater efficacy (effectiveness) and safety.
+The goal of pharmacogenetics is to create personalized drugs or dosing guidelines with greater effectiveness and safety.

 Doctors will be able to analyze a patient's genetic profile to determine how well the body will process the medication and the time it will take the person to metabolize it and then prescribe the best available drug therapy.
 This approach to prescribing medications will potentially reduce recovery time and increase patient safety by reducing adverse drug reactions.

-Is pharmacogenomics currently being used in patient care?
+Is pharmacogenetics currently being used in patient care?

 What is a Patient-Centered Medical Home (PCMH) and how does it impact healthcare reform?

-A Patient-Centered Medical Home (also known as Medical Home) is a team-based approach to personalizing patient care, evaluating and treating symptoms and coordinating appointments for patients.
+A Patient-Centered Medical Home is a team-based approach to personalizing patient care, evaluating and treating symptoms and coordinating appointments for patients.
 The goal is to enable primary care providers to serve as the focal point for the overall patient care plan while working collaboratively with other healthcare providers in an effort to improve access, patient-physician communication and the overall quality of care.